obook/I-like-Chopin/README.md

 # I like Chopin
-Funny program for play like Chopin.
+A funny program to play like Chopin.
 (tribute to Gazebo)

 "*In memory of all the electric pianos bought for children who no longer use them.*"